-The upcoming Feature Film The Rainforest has become quite the buzz around town and in many Western Washington regions where the project is slated to be filmed in 2017.
+The upcoming Feature Film The Rainforest has become quite the buzz around town and in many Western Washington regions where parts of the project is slated to be filmed in 2018.

-Created, written, directed and executive produced by award-winning Washington State resident and indie filmmaker Scott A. Capestany, this project carries quite the exotic and elaborate storyline that’s sure to get viewers excited while experiencing Pacific Northwest settings, authentic PNW Native American legends and some ‘Lara Croft’-style treasure hunting, action and adventure.
-Filming locations slated include Forks, Lake Quinault, Amanda Park, Sequim, Bainbridge Island, Seattle and the University of Washington, which will be the central settings for this epic action/adventure feature film.
+Created, written and executive produced by Award-Winning filmmaker Scott A. Capestany, ‘The Rainforest’ carries quite the exotic and adventurous story-line that’s sure to captivate global audiences while experiencing fascinating footage of both South East Asian (Borneo) and Pacific Northwest Rainforest regions.
+The story boasts of rich and some authentic indigenous tribal legends woven cleverly into a ‘Lara Croft’-style treasure hunting, swashbuckling action and bold adventure.
+Filming locations slated include the jungles of South East Asia’s BORNEO region and the Pacific Northwest Region of Western Washington which will be the central settings for this extraordinary feature film.

-The story was conceived by Capestany during his most recent TV series production, NW Waters Adventure TV, while fishing in Western Washington.
-By December, he produced a “proof of concept” teaser that he has used to help generate interest from investors, business partners and to showcase to inbound cast/crew.
-His project was selected as a “pitch” finalist for the Washington Filmworks Innovation Lab, which in turn led to some major interest among Hollywood distributors, VODs and programming networks to also make the feature into a TV Series.
+The story was conceived by Capestany during the filming of his TV series production, NW Waters , while fishing in Western Washington.
+His quite engaging “proof of concept” teaser (VIEW HERE) has helped him generate interest from investors and global business partners from around the world.
+The project was selected as a “pitch” finalist for the WA State Filmworks Innovation Lab, which in turn led to multiple Hollywood meetings.

 With pre-production scheduled to begin in Summer 2017, Capestany’s endeavor is now on the fast track, having gained quite extensive support from well known PNW cast and crew, from statewide businesses and organizations, as well as from some very well known Hollywood players.